 How to Fix Android 11 Beta Problems

-Google’s released a new beta, Android 11 Beta 2, that comes with fixes for some of the beta’s initial issues.
+Google’s released a new beta, Android 11 beta 3, that brings fixes for a number of lingering issues.
 Here’s the change log:

-If you’re running Android 11 Beta 1 or Beta 1.5, we recommend moving your phone to the latest beta.
+If you’re running Android 11 Beta 2.5, Android 11 Beta 2, Beta 1.5, or Beta 1, we recommend moving your phone to the latest version of the beta.

 If you encounter an issue with the beta you can’t rely on Google to fix the issue.
 The company won’t release a new beta every week and there’s no guarantee the next beta will have a fix for your problem on board.
 If you want to stay on the beta and don’t want to wait for Google, you’ll have to take matters into your own hands.

 Our fixes for the most common Pixel 4, Pixel 3, and Pixel 2 are great starting points.
 Our guides will show you how to fix bad battery life, issues with connectivity, random reboots, and other common problems.